electrobutterfly/code-snippets-and-scripts/wpdb-geodatabase-processor/README.md

 ## Description

 Written for node.js.
-The goal is to process and split the **huge geodatabase files** which can be as big as 10GB each, or even bigger, into smaller json chunks which can be handled better by smaller servers (<= 8GB) without crashing them, for easy injection as layers into maps.
+The goal is to process and split the **huge geodatabase files in "geojson format"** which can be as big as 10GB each, or even bigger, into smaller json chunks which can be handled better by smaller servers (<= 8GB) without crashing them, for easy injection as layers into maps.
 The project is set to use ES modules.